China air force conducts drill in west Pacific Ocean

-BEIJING (Reuters) - China’s air force conducted its first drill above the western Pacific Ocean on Monday, the Defense Ministry said, in a move that could exacerbate tensions with its South China Sea neighbors including Taiwan and the Philippines.
+BEIJING, March 30 (Reuters) - China’s air force conducted its first drill above the western Pacific Ocean on Monday, the Defence Ministry said, in a move that could exacerbate tensions with its South China Sea neighbours including Taiwan and the Philippines.

 People’s Liberation Army aircraft conducted exercises over the western Pacific Ocean after they flew over the Bashi Channel, said Shen Jinke, an air force spokesman.
 The channel is located between Taiwan and the Philippines, and is claimed by both.